 The next day, I cleaned the entire cabinet with my vinegar and water solution (1 part vinegar, 1 part water).
 After it dried, I applied one coat of paint to the entire base of the cabinet and the two doors, including the wood appliques.
 (I did not paint the inside).
 After about 4 hours of drying time, I applied a second coat.
 It only took two coats of paint.

 After the paint dried overnight, I distressed the cabinet by hand with a piece of 220-grit sandpaper after allowing the paint to dry overnight.
-The wood appliques were also distressed.
+After that, the wood appliques were also distressed.

-The last step was to add new hardware to the doors.
-It was purchased from Amazon.
+In addition, we added new hardware to the doors which were purchased from Amazon.
 I was delighted with the quality, and the rusty patina was gorgeous!

 We attached the doors to the cabinet.
 I left the door hinges black, I did not paint it.